Selective031/RazorBoard/README.md

 # RazorBoard 1.0 rev. E

 Welcome to Razorboard!
-This is the first version publicaly available.
+This is the first GA version of RazorBoard.

 # Brief description: